 Yang Guang | Image by RZSS Edinburgh Zoo

 The castle of Craigmillar plays an important role in Scottish history, as it is where Mary Queen of Scots hatched a plan to kill her husband.
-Incidentally, couples can tie the knot, inviting guests up to 60 guests to the Grand Hall.
+Incidentally, couples can tie the knot, inviting up to 60 guests to the Grand Hall.
 Our informers think a visit is worth it for the views of the city.

 - Sun – Wed + Sat – 10 am – 4 pm (check Twitter @welovehistory for closures)